brahimtaoufyq/ML_Predict-the-winner_EPL/README.md

 The English Premier League is known for its dynamic and competitive nature, making match outcome prediction challenging.
 The project aims to utilize machine learning, specifically the Random Forest model, to analyze historical match data and predict the team likely to win a given match.

-# The project repository includes the following files:
+# Project Repository Contents 📂

 matches_17-23.csv: The dataset containing historical match data for the English Premier League from the 2017/2018 to the 2022/2023 season.